 - Install ramps or lift assist devices for stairs.

-Hire a contractor to make aging accommodations in all the trouble spots in your home.
+Hire a contractor who specializes in accessibility remodels to make aging accommodations in all the trouble spots in your home.
 Don’t forget to budget for these important projects by finding out the average cost of aging or disability home modifications and whether you qualify for related grants.
 There are also budget-friendly smart home devices that can help improve the quality of your life at home while enjoying time alone or with friends and family.
+See if there are ADA contractors near you.

 Burns are very common among seniors—the second leading cause of death from home injuries.
 Older adults do not respond as well to burn treatments and experience a much higher mortality rate as a result.
 This makes burn prevention a critical issue.